-- 11.Swift shall not be liable under this Warranty for any defect related to or arising from the following: - The failure of a component for reasons of fair wear and tear; - Damage resulting from freezing, fire, overheating or accidents (whether caused by the user or a third party); - Misuse of any component; - Normal deterioration, corrosion, intrusion of foreign or harmful bodies, lack of servicing or negligence of any person other than Swift which causes stoppage of or impairment to the function of any component of the caravan; - Replacement of parts which have reached the end of their effective working life because of age and/or usage; - Cleaning or adjustment of any assemblies; - Cosmetic finishes to kitchen sinks, cooker tops, vanity units, shower trays; - Damage caused by any abrasive cleaners; - Issues related to condensation in normal use; - Routine maintenance items which are part of the annual service including brake shoes, one shot nuts, lubricants, AKS pads, rubber gas hose, the cleaning of the heater and fridge flues, the replacement of gas jets, the resealing and/ or replacement of shower room sealant, and the adjustment and lubrication of locks. - 12.
-In addition to the exclusions above, in years 2 and 3 of the SuperSure Warranty Period, Swift Group Limited shall not be liable under this Warranty for any defects related to: - Caravan Alloy wheel (after 15 months from date of purchase) - Omni-vent roof-lights (after 24 months from date of purchase) - GRP sheet material (after 24 months from date of purchase)
+- 11. Swift shall not be liable under this Warranty for any defect related to or arising from the following: - The failure of a component for reasons of fair wear and tear; - Damage resulting from freezing, fire, overheating or accidents (whether caused by the user or a third party); - Misuse of any component; - Normal deterioration, corrosion, intrusion of foreign or harmful bodies, lack of servicing or negligence of any person other than Swift which causes stoppage of or impairment to the function of any component of the caravan; - Replacement of parts which have reached the end of their effective working life because of age and/or usage; - Cleaning or adjustment of any assemblies; - Cosmetic finishes to kitchen sinks, cooker tops, vanity units, shower trays. - Damage caused by any abrasive cleaners - Issues related to condensation in normal use; - Routine maintenance items which are part of the annual service including brake shoes, one shot nuts, lubricants, AKS pads, rubber gas hose, the cleaning of the heater and fridge flues, the replacement of gas jets, the resealing and/ or replacement of shower room sealant, and the adjustment and lubrication of locks.

+- 12. In addition to the exclusions above, in years 2 and 3 of the SuperSure Warranty Period, Swift Group Limited shall not be liable under this Warranty for any defects related to: - Alloy wheels: after 24 months from date of purchase, this excludes wear and tear, (tyres & valves excluded). - Wall and Roof GRP sheeting material: after 24 months from date of purchase only